kaihime-shorai/Backup-Tools-For-Shapes.inc/README.md

 - **Immersive Layout:** Formats flat transcripts into clean dialogue blocks with word counts, message counters, and estimated reading time.
 - **Custom Theming:** Personalize text colors, bold text, and italicized elements.
 - **Command Cleanup:** Manage raw bot-interaction commands seamlessly without cluttering narrative pacing.
 - **Export & Print:** Export your cleaned transcript back out as a `.txt` file or print/save it directly to PDF using your browser's print utility.
 > NOTE: PLEASE ALWAYS SAVE YOUR ORIGINAL FILE THAT WAS EXPORTED AS WELL even if exporting from here.
 I don't take responsibility if this accidently removes or missed a message.

+## Key Exporter Features

+- **Multi-Tab Capture:** Walk through General, Commands, Relationships, and custom tabs one at a time via a floating on-page panel.
+- **Single Combined File:** Everything bundles into one JSON file, tagged with the Shape name and export timestamp.
+- **Fully Local:** Same guarantee as the other tools — nothing is uploaded, and the file goes straight to your Downloads folder.

 ---